 The procedure takes approximately one hour.
 You will be asleep the entire time.
 Our fibroid experts perform the procedure in-office, so there is no hospital stay.
 When the procedure is complete, you can resume light activities as soon as you feel up to it.
 Most women return to work or regular daily activities in 7-10 days.

 - Avoids side effects of hormone therapies typically used to treat fibroids

 - Fibroid-related symptoms improve dramatically

 State-of-the-art equipment at our Fibroid Institute Dallas North office offers availability of onsite ultrasound and MRI imaging, allowing for a much more efficient evaluation of each patient’s candidacy for UFE.
-A patient can have her MRI and been seen by Dr. Slonim immediately afterward, even possibly get scheduled during the same visit for her UFE, depending on insurance.
-Most major medical insurance providers do cover the cost of UFE.
+A patient can have her MRI and been seen immediately afterward, even possibly get scheduled during the same visit for her UFE, depending on insurance.
+Most major medical insurance providers cover the cost of UFE.

 At Fibroid Institute Dallas, we are dedicated to helping you become #FibroidFree.
 To learn more or to schedule, call 214-838-6440 or complete the form below.

 This information is not a substitute for professional medical advice.
 Prior to starting any new treatment or if you have questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.

 Fibroid Institute Dallas serves the DFW area including Addison, Carrollton, Plano, Frisco, McKinney, Allen, Fort Worth, Grand Prairie, HEB, Arlington, Hutchins, Irving, Duncanville, DeSoto, Cedar Hill, Lancaster, Cockrell Hill, Highland Park, University Park, Park Cities, Garland, Mesquite, Richardson, Dallas, and all of North Texas.